educ8s/Simple-Image-Classifier-with-Tensorflow.js/README.md

 # Second App - Web Camera Model Training and Classification

-supports training of the model with images the user provides using his/her webcam.
+This Web APp supports training of the model with images the user provides using his/her webcam.

 * It uses Tensorflow.js libary